 This is the Breakfast Protein Bowl. ($17) It is composed of tofu scramble, quinoa, sweet potatoes, chard and kale and house-made vegan sausage.
 The dish is served with a delicious carrot ginger dressing and a slice of chocolate-avocado toast.

 Ale & Compass Restaurant Vegan Lunch & Dinner

 Lunch is offered from 11:30 a.m. to 2 p.m. and dinner service runs from 5 p.m. to 9 p.m.
 The menu includes one of the most unique vegan burgers you’ll find at Walt Disney World.

-This is the Grilled Vegan Plant-based Cheeseburger ($18) It starts with a Beyond Burger patty which is topped with Daiya cheddar cheese, Sweet Earth Foods Benevolent bacon, caramelized mushroom and onions, lettuce, tomato, and vegan chipotle mayonnaise.
+This is the Grilled Vegan Plant-based Cheeseburger ($18) (NOTE: Not currently available on the menu in 2021) It starts with a Beyond Burger patty which is topped with Daiya cheddar cheese, Sweet Earth Foods Benevolent bacon, caramelized mushroom and onions, lettuce, tomato, and vegan chipotle mayonnaise.
 Your side options include fresh fruit or french fries which come from a shared fryer.

 The only thing odd about this offering is that the burger is served sandwiched between one slice of bread which has been cut in half in lieu of a burger bun.

 Looking for something lighter?
 Order the Ale & Compass Salad ($9).
 The salad is a composed dish of greens with watercress, sorghum, pumpkin seeds, rainbow carrots, beets, and watermelon radish with a lemon-balsamic vinaigrette.

 Another main offered here is the Vegan Protein Bowl ($17) which consists of vegan Italian sausage, quinoa, sweet potatoes, and broccolini with roasted cherry tomato sauce.
 I personally really enjoyed this option and we recreate it at home often!